hydure/HonorsProject/README.md

 # HonorsProject
-All the code for my Honors Project
+All the code for my Honors Project.
+Note that loadIBC.py is written in Python 2.x due to the lack of libary support in Python 3 to be written in Python 3.x while keeping the same functionality.